Laurene Powell Jobs: Philanthropy

-In 1997, Powell Jobs and Carlos Watson co-founded College Track, a nonprofit organization in East Palo Alto to improve high school graduation, college enrollment, and college graduation rates for "underserved" students.
+In 1997, Powell Jobs co-founded College Track, a non-profit organization in East Palo Alto to improve high school graduation, college enrollment, and college graduation rates for students from under-resourced communities.

 Of College Track's high school graduates, many of whom are first-generation college students, about 90 percent attend four-year colleges, and 70 percent finish college in six years, whereas the national average for first-generation college students is 24 percent.
-College Track has facilities in East Palo Alto, Sacramento, San Francisco, Oakland, Watts, Boyle Heights, New Orleans, Aurora, Colorado, Denver, and the Washington, D.C., area.
+College Track has facilities in East Palo Alto; Sacramento; San Francisco; Oakland; Watts; Boyle Heights; Crenshaw; New Orleans; Aurora, Colorado; Denver; Prince George's County, Maryland; Washington, D.C., and Baltimore in 2026.
 "We have a wait list of five cities where we'd like to open up centers," Powell Jobs has said.
-"We want to keep our standards high, though, and are reluctant to grow through franchising or through dissemination of our curriculum and training."

 In September 2015, Powell Jobs launched a $50 million project to create high schools with new approaches to education.
 Called XQ: The Super School Project, the initiative aims to inspire teams of educators, students, and community leaders to create and implement new plans for high schools.
 Efforts include altering school schedules, curriculums and technologies in order to replace the country's century-old high school education model.
 Funding for XQ comes from Powell Jobs' Emerson Collective.
 Following an initial $50 million financial contribution, XQ announced an additional contribution, awarding ten schools $10 million each, for a total financial contribution of $100 million.
 The schools were chosen from approximately 700 submissions nationwide.
-Powell Jobs's team of advisors is led by Russlynn H. Ali.
+Powell Jobs' team of advisors is led by Russlynn H. Ali.

-Powell Jobs is a founding member of the Climate Leadership Council.
-As of 2018, Powell Jobs sits on the board of directors of College Track, Conservation International, and Stanford University.
-She is chair of the board of directors of XQ and also sits on the chairman's advisory board of the Council on Foreign Relations.
-In 2014, she was ranked as the 29th most powerful woman in the world by Forbes.
-Her ranking rose from #39 in 2013.

-Powell Jobs's philanthropy has been described as of limited "transparency and accountability."
+Powell Jobs' philanthropy has been described as of limited "transparency and accountability."
 In 2019, Powell Jobs was designated the "Least Transparent Mega-Giver" by Inside Philanthropy.
+In an interview with Bloomberg in 2022, Powell Jobs’s said her philanthropy operates almost entirely anonymously to give "greater emphasis" to the charities themselves rather than the donors.

+In 2021, Powell Jobs announced the creation of a new climate philanthropic organization called the Waverley Street Foundation, with an initial investment of $3.5 billion to be spent over 10 years.
+The foundation focuses on regenerative agriculture, renewable energy and community resiliency.

+Political activity

+Powell Jobs has made donations to various Democratic Party politicians over the last 20 years.

+In the 2016 US presidential election, Powell Jobs donated $2 million to Hillary Clinton and raised another $4 million for her campaign.

+In 2017, it was reported that Powell Jobs provided funding to the political organization ACRONYM.